MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 ## 1. Load the dataset, scrub and explore the data by making some basic visualizations
 To understand the information included in the dataset and be sure that I am working with cleaned data — data that is organized, complete, recent, and generally high quality.

-_Methodology: python_
+_Methodology: Python_

 ## 2. Headcount segmentation:
 The aim is to segregate groups with similar traits and assign them into clusters based on feature similarity.

-_Methodology_: For the analysis, I will use Clustering K-means in R.
+_Methodology: for the analysis, I will use Clustering K-means in R._

 Using classification or clustering methods in HR, companies improve their headcount base, can work on target areas, and segment employees based on performance history, evlauations, interests, or satisfaction level monitoring.